JdsLima/Electron/README.md

 # Installing Electron:

+Create a folder where you want to start the electron application and install electron
 > npm install --save-dev electron'

+After installed
-Clone and extract the repository in the folder where you installed electron.
+clone and extract the repository in the folder where you installed electron.

 With everything ready just start the application with:
 > npm start